simfi2023/final_project_energy_efficiency_new_york/readme.md

 Welcome to this GitHub repository!
 Here, we embark on a journey to delve into the process of a machine learning project aimed at predicting residential gas and energy use.
 The data spans from 2007 to 2012, and captures insights from participants in the Home Performance with ENERGY STAR® program.

+This project was developed as part of a 3-month immersive data analytics bootcamp with Ironhack.
+Special thanks go to Ignacio Soteras, Simi Atawane and Sandra Hernandez for their invaluable contributions in teaching and facilitating the bootcamp.

 ## Background
 The Home Performance with ENERGY STAR® Program, a collaborative effort of the U.S. Environmental Protection Agency (EPA) and U.S. Department of Energy (DOE), stands as a beacon for promoting energy efficiency.
 The used data revolves around comparing estimated savings against normalized values derived from an open-source energy efficiency meter.